 In addition to traditional Small Business Administration (SBA) funding programs, the CARES Act established several new temporary programs to address the COVID-19 outbreak.

-While EIDL Loans require direct application with SBA, Freedom has partnered with a trusted third party vendor, Loan Street, to offer Payment Protection Program (PPP) loans to existing Business Banking Members.1
+While EIDL Loans require direct application with SBA, Freedom has partnered with a trusted third party vendor, Loan Street, to offer Payment Protection Program (PPP) loans to existing Freedom Members.1

-who established a business membership on or before February 15, 2020.
+who established a personal or business membership on or before December 27, 2020.*

 How to Apply